carolynvs/cfp/cfp/windows-open-sauce.md

 If you spend most of your day in the Mac / Linux world, you may not realize this but there are a lot of Windows developers moving into your neighborhood.
 Windows developers may have used to work in isolation, but not anymore thanks to the popularity of git, node and Docker.
-Not only is Microsoft is embracing open source, but enterprises are finally allowing developers to use open source libraries and tools.
+Not only is Microsoft embracing open source, but enterprises are finally allowing their developers to use open source libraries and tools.

 But here's the rub: many useful tools are still written "Unix first", half-heartedly shoehorning in Windows support later and that is turning away potential users.